Asmi8/multi-agent-orchestration/README.md

 ## Streamlit App

 The UI allows users to:
-- Enter a topic for Wikipedia search
+- Enter a topic for a Wikipedia search
 - Or paste their own text
 - View outputs from all agents
 - See the full multi‑agent pipeline in action